-John P. Mulhern* focuses his practice on insurance regulatory, business planning and transaction matters at the state and federal level in the U.S. as well as internationally, with particular experience in cross-border trade.
-He has extensive experience representing insurers, reinsurers, captives, intermediaries, brokers, commercial insurance buyers, trade associations, alternative markets, and other participants in the insurance marketplace.
+John P. Mulhern* represents clients in insurance regulatory, business planning and transaction matters at the state and federal level in the U.S. as well as internationally, with particular experience in cross-border trade.
+He has extensive experience representing insurers, reinsurers, captives, intermediaries, brokers, start-ups, commercial insurance buyers, trade associations, alternative markets and other participants in the insurance marketplace.

-John also advises financial institutions and other businesses outside the traditional insurance industry pertaining to their risk transfer activities and their insurance-related operations.
+Outside the traditional insurance industry, John advises financial institutions and other businesses on their risk transfer activities and insurance-related operations.
 He has interacted with regulators throughout the country and assisted state regulators in the drafting of regulatory and legislative proposals.
-He also frequently testifies at regulatory and legislative hearings.
+He also testifies at regulatory and legislative hearings.

-John has done extended work on esoteric and nonstandard accidental health products with respect to risk transfer elements of various aspects of the sharing economy.
-He has advised life insurers on XXX and AXXX reserve requirements and related issues.
+John has done extensive work on property and casualty products as well as esoteric and nonstandard accidental health products with respect to risk transfer elements of various aspects of the sharing economy.
+He has advised life insurance companies in connection with threatened class actions alleging under-reserving such as XXX and AXXX reserve requirements and related issues.

-As an active participant at the National Association of Insurance Commissioners (NAIC) meetings, John has served as a member of various NAIC technical resource groups, addressing such diverse issues as reinsurance collateral reform, nonadmitted insurance transactional, liquidations and receiverships, premium taxation, and related issues.
+As an active participant at the National Association of Insurance Commissioners (NAIC) meetings, John has served as a member of various NAIC technical resource groups, addressing such diverse issues as reinsurance collateral reform; nonadmitted insurance transactions; liquidations, receiverships and rehabilitations; international and nonadmitted premium taxation; and related issues.